cyborgal/xai-llm-hallucination-framework/README.md

 > **Hypothesis (study context)**
 > Increasing query complexity (multi-day or ambiguous time ranges) **increases** tool-use hallucinations due to misinterpretation of structured availability data.
-> The code here provides the logic-validation core and parsing utilities used to test that hypothesis.
+> The code here provides supporting logic-validation rules and parsing utilities for the study.

 ---